Career Recruiting Advice for Fisher School of Accounting Students

 For students enrolled in class during the summer, SLPs, though only two or three days long, can conflict with class meetings, assignment deadlines, quizzes or exams.
 Class commitments should be a priority.
 Instructors are not required to make accommodations for students who are attending SLPs.

-As long as it does not delay progress towards graduation, students are encouraged to complete an accounting internship.
+As long as it does not delay progress towards graduation, students are encouraged to complete an accounting internship one year before graduation.
+This would typically be the Spring/Summer at the end of the senior year, before the final year of the MAcc program.
 The internship experience provides students with the opportunity to apply the accounting concepts they have studied in the classroom.
 It helps develop practical skills that will be required of entry-level professionals.
 Finally, an internship exposes the student to the culture of the profession and reinforces the importance of communication and interpersonal skills.
 To be on-track for a spring or summer internship, students should complete TAX 5025, TAX 5027, ACG 5637 and ACG 5647 during the fall semester of their senior year.
 The Course Sequencing Chart for the 3/2 program describes the correct tracking pattern.

 Although it varies by employer and city, there are typically more spring internships available than summer.
 Spring internships can often provide a richer professional experience, particularly in the audit area.

 Because the FSOA is a lockstep program, it is critical that students remain on track with all accounting coursework to complete an internship without delaying graduation.
 Being “off track” (ahead or behind) by one accounting course, as early as your sophomore year, can delay graduation by an entire year!
 Off track students can get back on track and graduate on time by remaining on campus in the summer of their senior year instead of completing an internship.